mslinn/AwsMirror/README.md

   "secretKey":"BLAHBLAHBLAHBLAHBLAHBLAH"}]
 ````

+This program requires Java 7 or later.

-## Working with aws ##
+## Working With AWS S3 Buckets ##
-The `.aws` file in your home directory contains authentication information, stored as JSON, for all AWS accounts
-that you work with.
 An `.s3` file defines the root of a source directory tree, and stores the account and bucket that the source directory
 tree is associated with.
 It also stores the timestamp of the last sync.
 Its format is also JSON.